 Well enough of my rambling, let’s get to the good stuff, shallst we?

 Traditionally this vinegar is made from a reduction of the cooked juice from a white grape called Trebbiano.
 Many commercial balsamic vinegars on the market are made from wine vinegar and have added colour, caramel flavour/colouring, and sometimes even guar gum or cornflower to simulate the thickness of real balsamic vinegar.

-Apples also contain quercetin, which, as we’ve seen above, boosts our immune system.
+Apples also contain quercetin, which, as you’ve seen above, boosts your immune system.
 Quercetin also inhibits enzymes involved in the breakdown of complex carbohydrates into simple sugars such as alpha-amylase and alpha-glucosidase.
-Again, if our bodies have fewer simple sugars to deal with our blood sugar will be much more likely to remain in a stable, healthy range.
+Again, if your body has fewer simple sugars to deal with your blood sugar will be much more likely to remain in a stable, healthy range.

-- 2 apples, best if slightly soft and browned
+- 2 apples best if slightly soft and browned

 - ½ cup balsamic vinegar